|

 RELATED | MURDAUGH APPEAL RUMORS SWIRL

-Our lead researcher Jenn Wood and I will be discussing that potentiality extensively in our upcoming ‘Week in Review‘ episode, but in the meantime we wanted to dispense with potentialities – and get the prosecutors who would decide what happens next on the record as to their intentions.
+Our lead researcher Jenn Wood and I will be discussing that potentiality extensively in our upcoming ‘Week in Review‘ episode, but in the meantime we wanted to dispense with potentialities – and put the prosecutors who would decide what happens next on the spot (and on the record) as to their intentions.

-Specifically, we wanted see what attorney general Alan Wilson – whose office oversaw Murdaugh’s initial prosecution – and the four candidates vying to replace him would do in the increasingly likely event this case comes back.
+Specifically, we wanted see what attorney general Alan Wilson – whose office oversaw Murdaugh’s initial prosecution – and the four candidates vying to replace him would do in the increasingly likely event these verdicts are overturned.

 So… will the anticipated reversal and remand of Murdaugh’s convictions result in a retrial?